Demonica22/mailertesttask/README.md

 Each mail is clickable and redirects to it's detail page.
 You can compose a mail to any existing user in data base, multiselect at compose page in receiver field (holding ctrl).
 Also, you can pass time delay (in seconds) to send mail later.
+If you look at mail, where you are receiver, the mail will be marked as read.